psoas

 Its main job is to convey messages about subtle changes in structural, neurological, chemical and energetic dynamics.

-Therefore the memory of traumatic stress can be held in the psoas for many years causing tightness and pain and hypervigilance.
+Therefore the memory of traumatic stress can be held in the psoas muscles for many years causing tightness and pain and hypervigilance.

 Since our body and mind are intricately linked, how we experience stress, anxiety and trauma is both physiological and psychological.
 People can hold embedded memories of traumatic events in the body as well as the brain and since the psoas is an organ of perception its release can begin a healing process.